WARNING: THIS REVIEW CONTAINS MINOR SPOILERS!

 The Packaging: LEGEND OF DINOSAURS comes in a standard DVD case with a slightly retooled version of it’s original theatrical poster art.
 For some reason, Media Blasters kept the tagline from the film’s VHS release.

 Audio & Video: The disc offers up two separate audio tracks in 2.0 Mono: English dubbed, and Original Japanese audio with English subtitles.
 I have no complaints about either track – everything sounds just fine!
 The film is shown in its original 2.35:1 aspect ratio, and the picture quality is quite good.
-Nothing to cheer about, or complain about here.
+Nothing to really cheer or complain about here.

 Extras: This is a pretty bare bones disc.
 We get the original theatrical trailer, a “special announcement” trailer, trailers for other Tokyo Shock titles, and a photo gallery.